dipika-maharjan/counter-app/README.md

 ## Project Overview
-This is a lightweight, responsive Counter Application built as part of the **Web Development Internship** assignment.
+This is a lightweight, responsive Counter Application built as part of the **Full Stack Web Development Internship** assignment.
 The project focuses on core JavaScript fundamentals, including DOM manipulation and event-driven programming.

 ## Tech Stack
 * **HTML5:** Structured the user interface.